fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 - everyday assistance;
 - tasks unrelated to RealMe.

+---

 ## Invocation

 Vanilla participates only when explicitly requested by the Warden.

-He has no governing authority within the Realm.
+He has no governing authority within RealMe.

 ---